2026 WORLD CUP FOOTBALL

 2026 World Cup | Qualification AFC

-In the AFC FIFA Zone – the continental union for Asia – 46 countries will participate in the World Cup qualifiers.
-Eight or nine of these countries will qualify for the final round: the 2026 World Cup in North America with a total of 48 national teams participating.
-The groups and the schedule of the qualification series of the AFC countries for the World Cup, with all matches, dates, and times, are listed here.
+In FIFA Zone AFC, the qualification for the FIFA World Cup is scheduled from October 12, 2023 to November, 2025.
+In Asia, the 2026 World Cup qualifiers consist of four rounds.
+This is followed by the FIFA intercontinental play-offs.
+A total of 46 FIFA / AFC countries will participate in the Asian World Cup football qualifiers.
+Eight or nine of these Asian countries qualify for the final round.
+They will be among a record 48 teams taking part in the finals of the 2026 World Cup football in North America.
+The schedule and the groups of the qualification of the AFC countries for the FIFA World Cup soccer, with all matches, dates, times, and locations, are listed here.

 Note: 47 countries are members of the Asian Football Confederation.
 However, the Northern Mariana Islands only participate in the qualification for the AFC Asian Cup, not in the qualification for the FIFA World Cup.